SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-setup-trial.md

     ![Booster Components](images_trial/bc_trial_04_check_comp.png)

-3. The Booster will excute immediately.
+3. The Booster will execute immediately.

     ![Booster Step 1](images_trial/bc_trial_05_booster_execute.png)

 4. When the booster has finished, the **Success** dialog box will appear.

-    Click **Navigate to Subaccount** on the success popup.
+    Click **Navigate to Subaccount** on the success pop-up.

     ![Success](images_trial/bc_trial_06_success.png)